vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

   ansible_user: vyos
   ansible_ssh_pass: vyos

-Sourse files for google cloud from GIT
+Sourse files for Google Cloud from GIT
 --------------------------------------

 All files about the article can be found here_